nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 !!! question "Exercise"

-    Use the example above to create an executable replace the `FASTQC` process’ in `script7.nf` with an executable `fastqc.sh` script.
+    Use the example above to replace the `FASTQC` process script block in `script7.nf` with an executable `fastqc.sh` script.

 !!! cboard-list-2 "Summary"